Camping in the Tahoe Basin

 maritime influenced climate is very mild.
 Camping in any of the

-wilderness area requires a permit and wood fires are not permitted.
+wilderness area requires a permit and wood fires are not

 Campgrounds on Lake Tahoe